MBA in Risk Management: Career Path

 • To equip students with the skills needed to identify, assess, and manage risks in a variety of organizational settings

-• To prepare students for a career in fields like finance, insurance, consulting, and internal audit by providing a strong foundation in business administration and specialized coursework in risk management.
+• To prepare students for a career in finance, insurance, consulting, and internal audit by providing a strong business administration foundation and specialized risk management coursework.

 Eligibility